ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 * If Incremental Snapshot backups are used:
-   * The first backup will be a full Snapshot, but the incremental backups, like Logical backup types, will not update indexes or [change vectors](../../../../server/clustering/replication/change-vector).
+   * The first backup will be a full Snapshot, but the incremental backups, like Logical backup types, are backed-up in JSON files.
+Therefore they will not update indexes or [change vectors](../../../../server/clustering/replication/change-vector).
    * Document data will be up-to-date, but restoring from an Incremental Snapshot will still require some re-indexing and the change vectors will also be affected.